AnitaNamjoon/Code1challenge/README.md

 # License
 The student grade calculator is lincensed under MIT License.
 # Contact
-FOr any questions or feedback , please feel free to contact me.
+For any questions or feedback , please feel free to contact me.
 (anitachepkemoi1@gmail.com)